 How can we keep the mission for God from becoming a program of Man, rather than an authentic way of life in the local church?

 While many issues are surrounding this vital question of the mission of God in the world expressed through the local church, a significant concern within this question seems to be the role of pastoral leadership (McKenna and Eckard, 2009, 303).

 [Here, the writer identifies the presenting issue; there may be several, but keep it to one.]

 How does the pastor publicly and privately express views about the place of missions in the local church (McKenna and Eckard)?
 Do the pastor and other leaders demonstrate a commitment to the priority of missions?
 One might also ask if there is a difference in definitions.
-If missions is described in different ways, he could very well be that pastoral leaders and the people are talking past each other.
+If the mission is described in different ways, it could very well be that pastoral leaders and the people are talking past each other.

 [The student follows the presenting issue with theological reflection on the meaning of the question relative to the subject of missions.
 For a primer on theological reflection, see Michael Milton, What is Theological Reflection and Critical Thinking, and How do I Use it in a Graduate-level Research Paper?
 Faith for Living, 2017. https://michaelmilton.org/2017/10/30/what-is-theological-reflection-and-critical-thinking-and-how-do-i-use-it-in-a-graduate-level-research-paper/]

 Given the priority that Jesus left the Church concerning His mission and given the reality of diabolical opposition to the coming of the kingdom of God (Rankin and Stetzer, 2010, 10), it is no wonder that missions become either a point of contention or a program for the back burner.